reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 One more thing to note here is that Hibernate Search v.5 only supports Elasticsearch up to v.5.2.x, though I have been using it with v.6.8, and it's working just fine.

-But, if you are using or planning on using Elasticsearch v.7 you might want to use Hibernate Search v.6 which is still in Beta at the time of this writing.
+If you are using or planning on using Elasticsearch v.7 you might want to use Hibernate Search v.6 which is still in Beta at the time of this writing.

 If you choose to stick with Lucene (which is the default integration) you can still follow along as the APIs are almost identical across integrations.

 ## How Does Hibernate Search Work?

-Working of the Hibernate Search can be summarized by the following points:
+Let's have a look at how Hibernate Search works in general.

 First, we need to tell Hibernate [what entities we want to index](#preparing-entities-for-indexing).

 We can also tell Hibernate how to index the fields of those entities using [analyzers and normalizers](#analyzers-and-normalizers).

-Then, when we boot up the application based on our selected `index_schema_management_strategy` Hibernate will either create, update or validate index mappings in Elasticsearch.
+Then, when we boot up the application Hibernate will either create, update, or validate index mappings in Elasticsearch, depending on our selected `index_schema_management_strategy`.

 Once the application has started, Hibernate Search will keep track of any operations performed on the entities and will apply the same on its corresponding indexes in the Elasticsearch.

-Once we have loaded some data in Indexes we can [perform search queries](#performing-queries) using Hibernate Search APIs.
+Once we have loaded some data into indexes we can [perform search queries](#performing-queries) using Hibernate Search APIs.

 At searching time
-Hibernate will again apply the same analyzers and normalizers that were used during indexing.
+Hibernate Search will again apply the same analyzers and normalizers that were used during indexing.

 ## Some Important Terms